 Full Stop (Period) (.) - Used to indicate the end of a sentence.

-Comma (,) - Used to separate items in a list, clauses in a sentence, or for pauses in speech.
+Comma (,) - Used to separate items in a list, clauses in a sentence, or for

 Question Mark (?) - Used at the end of a sentence to indicate a question.